JamesCKorte/mrbias/documentation/basic_analysis_diffusion.md

 The diffusion_example_1.py script will analyse the diffusion dataset, this will take a few minutes depending on your computer specs.
 While the analysis is running, you can learn a bit more about MR-BIAS, how it processes the images, estimates ADC values, and how to check the analysis has run successfully.

 ## How does the automated analysis work?
 The automated analysis is described in detail in [the original MR-BIAS publication](https://doi.org/10.1088/1361-6560/acbcbb) and in [a presentation at the ESMRMB MRITogether conference (2023)](https://www.youtube.com/watch?v=QgFzDnjO4Jw&list=PLeDygc8TN_J65c0jM0ms__diTMylbEk9l&index=14&t=18m14s).
+These references focus on a slightly different phantom used for relaxometry, but the analysis steps are essentially identical for the diffusion phantom.
 The major steps in the analysis (Figure 1) include image sorting, ROI detection, model fitting, and reporting the results.
 The input to the analysis is a configuration file (.yaml) and a directory of DICOM images to analyse.
 The output of the analysis is a textual log file, a visual summary of the analysis (.pdf), and a comma separated value file (.csv) of the estimated ADC values.
 We will provide some guidance in the following sections on how to interpret the log file and the PDF report to check the major steps of the analysis.

 <figure>
 <img src="./assets/MRBIAS_workflow.png" height="800" alt="A diagram of the MR-BIAS automated workflow.
 Shows the main steps of the workflow which include image sorting, ROI detection, model fitting, and the reporting of results.">
   <figcaption><b>Figure 1:</b>  <i>The MR-BIAS automated workflow requires two inputs; a directory of images (DICOM format) to analyse and a
 configuration file (.yaml format) to control the image analysis.
-Images are sorted into geometric images for ROI detection and T<sub>1</sub> and
-T<sub>2</sub> image sets for fitting of relaxation models.
+Images are sorted into geometric images for ROI detection and diffusion weighted (DW) image sets for fitting of a apparent diffusion coefficient model.
 The software has three outputs; a text based log of the analysis, a PDF formatted visual summary and a comma separated value file of the model fitting results.
 This figure is taken from the original MR-BIAS publication (https://doi.org/10.1088/1361-6560/acbcbb)</i></figcaption>
 </figure>

 ### Image sorting
-To find the datasets required for relaxometry analysis the software scans the DICOM directory and extracts image metadata.
-The extracted meta-data is used to categorise the images into types, such as a geometric image for ROI detection, of a T<sub>1</sub> VFA series for relaxation time estimation.
+To find the datasets required for diffusion analysis the software scans the DICOM directory and extracts image metadata.
+The extracted meta-data is used to categorise the images into types, such as a geometric image for ROI detection, or a diffusion weighted image series for ADC estimation.
 The results of this automatic image sorting are summarised in the logfile, the PDF report, and printed to the terminal during execution of the script.

 A snippet of the log printed to the terminal (Figure 2) shows a summary of the image sorting for [mrbias_testset_C](https://github.com/JamesCKorte/mrbias/tree/main/data/mrbias_testset_C).
 The summary table is ordered by series number and displays other information such as the date, time, and description for each series.
 Each series is detected as a specific category (dw, adc) and images of the same category are grouped together into image sets, for example all the different b-value images of a DW image set.
 The reference geometry (REF.
 GEOM) shows which image will be used for ROI detection for each image series.
 The series UID is also provided for each series in case you want to manually verify the correct images are being analysed.